 Corrosion in Underground Environments

 External corrosion direct assessment (ECDA) is a structured process intended for use by pipeline operators to assess and manage the impact of external corrosion on the integrity of underground pipelines.
-This article focuses on the four steps of ECDA, namely, preassessment, indirect examinations, direct examination, and post assessment.
-It also presents ECDA tool selection matrix in a table.
+This article focuses on four steps of ECDA, namely, preassessment, indirect examinations, direct examination, and post assessment.
+The ECDA tool selection matrix used to determine the tool choices is also presented.

 A close-interval survey (CIS) is a series of structure-to-electrolyte direct current potential measurements performed at regular intervals for assessing the level of cathodic protection (CP) on pipelines and other buried or submerged metallic structures.
 This article describes the equipment required to perform the CIS.
 It provides a discussion on the activities that should be performed during the preparation and execution of the CIS.
 The dynamic stray current identification and compensation by CIS is discussed briefly.
 The article also explains various factors involved in the validation of CIS data.
 It concludes with information on CIS data interpretation.